gurupriya22191/Custom-RISC-Assembler-and-Simulator/README.md

 We read the instructions from a file and then made a nested list in which each element was a list which contained the instruction.
 We also used dictionaries to give opcodes and register numbers in binary for the machine code conversion.
 We also used dictionary to give each instruction a line number which we used in machine code for "jmp" and similar instructions.
+We have assigned binary number of 7 bits to variables according to the line numbers.
+In built python functions are also used like isnumeric(),len() etc.